 1. Establish an Emotional Connection

 The first thing you want your video testimonial customer to do is connect with potential prospects on an emotional level.
 After all, this is the primary purpose of using video, right?
 What this means is to discuss the problem they were having before coming in contact with your business.
-Using their own words, instruct your customer to talk freely about what they were fearing, what they were concerned about, and the (poor) results they were getting before coming across your solution.
+Using their own words, instruct your customers to talk freely about what they were fearing, what they were concerned about, and the (poor) results they were getting before coming across your solution.
 Do not overdo it on the emotional side, just tell them to be real and let people know what they were going through before they found your business.

 2. Discuss the Positive Results of Working with your Business